|

 Often the new shoots emerge in mid to late May, depending on the weather pattern

-and soil temperature.
-Even though this bamboo is very large, it can still be
+which influences the soil temperature.
+Even though this bamboo is very large, it

-contained using the root pruning techniques we recommend.
-Unlike most bamboos,
+can still be contained using the basic root pruning techniques we recommend.

-A miniature grove has formed a very effective vertical screen.
+feet in circumference.
+A miniature grove has formed a very effective

 Next Picture